Gowtham135/diehard-test-suite-python-with-GUI/README.md

 ```

 ## Usage
-1. Run the ```diehard_gui.py```.
+1. Run the **diehard_gui.py**.
 GUI opens as shown below.
 ![GUI 1](https://github.com/Gowtham135/diehard-test-suite-python-with-GUI/blob/master/Images/diehard_Gui_1.PNG)
 2. Select the test that you want to perform from the list of tests available.
-If you want to run all the test select All Test
+If you want to run all the test select **All** Test
 ![GUI 2](https://github.com/Gowtham135/diehard-test-suite-python-with-GUI/blob/master/Images/diehard_Gui_2.PNG)
-3. Select the binary file which contains the bits that are to be tested.
+3. Select the **binary file** which contains the bits that are to be tested.
 ![GUI 3](https://github.com/Gowtham135/diehard-test-suite-python-with-GUI/blob/master/Images/diehard_Gui_3.PNG)
-4. Create an output file where the output of the test should be stored.
+4. Create an **output file** where the output of the test should be stored.
 ![GUI 4](https://github.com/Gowtham135/diehard-test-suite-python-with-GUI/blob/master/Images/diehard_Gui_4.PNG)
-5. If you want to append the results to the file, then select Append, else you want to rewrite the file choose Erase/Write.
+5. If you want to append the results to the file, then select **Append**, else you want to rewrite the file choose **Erase/Write**.
-6. Click on start test to start the test.
+6. Click on start test to **start** the test.
 ![GUI 5](https://github.com/Gowtham135/diehard-test-suite-python-with-GUI/blob/master/Images/diehard_Gui_5.PNG)